 - Substance abuse assessment and treatment

-However, defendants can often get a MIP charge dismissed by completing a diversion program or entering a deferred judgment.
+However, defendants can often get MIP charges dismissed by completing a diversion program or entering a deferred judgment.

 Below our Denver criminal defense attorneys answer frequently-asked-questions about the Colorado crime of MIP.